Juheon811/Juheon811.github.io/topic.md

 | **LDA**       | 0.3003              | 0.9625               |
 | **BERTopic**  | 0.3478              | 0.7211               |
 | **LLM (QualIT)** | 0.4068       | 0.8400           |

+#### 🔍 Interpretation
+The table shows that LLM (QualIT) outperforms the other models in topic coherence, meaning it generates more semantically consistent topics.
+While LDA achieves the highest diversity score, indicating broader coverage of unique words, it lacks semantic depth.
+BERTopic offers a good balance but falls between the two in both metrics.
+Overall, LLM is the most effective model in terms of producing both meaningful and distinguishable topics.